 - No large groups!
 If you choose our group tour there will be just 2-8 other travelers (group tour).
 If you prefer a more private option, you can also choose our private tour (just for you and the people traveling with you).

-- You will visit Pisac, Moray, Maras and Ollantaytambo, whereas many others only include 3 sites or Chincheros, which is nice as well but very touristy.
+- You will visit traditional textile center, Moray, Maras and Ollantaytambo, whereas many others only include 3 sites.

-- During our Sacred Valley day tour you will spend at least 1 hour at each site, without having a guide that rushes you from one site to the next one.
+- You will spend around 1 hour at each site, without having a guide that rushes you from one site to the next one.
 Many other companies stay only 30 minutes at the sites and move on pretty quickly.

 - We offer you the option to take the train to Aguas Calientes at the end of the tour instead of having to drive back to Cusco.
 This way you can spend the night in Aguas Calientes and be one of the first ones visiting Machu Picchu on the next day.

 Get To Know the Sacred Valley!

 The Sacred Valley tour in Cusco is one of the most interesting and diverse tours you can do in Peru.

-Visiting Pisac, Moray, the salt mines of Maras and Ollantaytambo is the perfect opportunity to learn more about the history of the ancient Incas and to discover the beautiful Andean landscape close to Cusco.
+Visiting the traditional textile center, Moray, the salt mines of Maras and Ollantaytambo is the perfect opportunity to learn more about the history of the ancient Incas and to discover the beautiful Andean landscape close to Cusco.